sriharshachilakapati/sriharshachilakapati.github.io/_posts/2016-05-28-how-silenceengine-works-crossplatform.md

 What is a runtime, and why is it needed?
 This question strikes first, and here is the answer.
 A runtime is an implementation of the SilenceEngine platform which delegates the work to the native platforms.
 To work on all the platforms, SilenceEngine uses the concept of devices and the runtime implements these devices for the target platform.

-{% include image href="/assets/images/silenceengine-thoughts/basic-structure.png" alt="SilenceEngine Structure" %}
+{% include components/widgets/image.html href="/assets/images/silenceengine-thoughts/basic-structure.png" alt="SilenceEngine Structure" %}

 Right now, there are four different runtimes which make it possible for the engine to run on different platforms.
 Backend is a module which provides a runtime.
 They are listed below.
 These runtimes when combined with SilenceEngine and your game, creates the final game that actually runs on the target platform.